-Irwin Strait Line 2031327 Speedline Pro Chalk and Reel Combo
+Irwin Strait Line 2031327 Speedline Pro Chalk + Reel + Sharpie

 - Nylon/polyester braided line is tougher than most competitive braided line

 - Works up to 3x faster than traditional chalk reels

 - Lightweight ABS plastic housing is tough enough to handle jobsite abuse

 - 3.5:1 gear ratio contributes to much faster rewind

 - Red chalk lasts longer than other colors, especially in less than ideal weather conditions

 Irwin Strait Line offers great solutions to carpenters and roofers who need quick and easy straight lines.
 The 2030327 is a 100' Speedline Pro Chalk and Reel Combo that contains everything you need to get started.
 Red chalk is included if you need markings for a few days, especially when outside in varying weather conditions.
 The nylon/polyester braided line is stronger than most competitive braided line to ensure long-lasting and accurate performance.
 It has a 3.5:1 gear ratio which makes rewinding much quicker.
 A lot can happen on the jobsite, which is why the 2030327 is protected by ABS plastic housing, both lightweight and sturdy.
 As a bonus Irwin has an included a sharpie.
 Get the best price on the web on many Irwin Tools guaranteed.